This guide explains how to audit your inventory and reconcile inventory variances. It is intended for advanced users.

 Manually run the COGS reconciliation process, entering today’s date for the Limit-To Date.
 Entering a Limit-To Date causes the process to evaluate every inventory lot record in the system.
 Depending on the amount of data in your system, this process may take a substantial amount of time to complete.
 Be sure to plan accordingly.

 After the first process is complete, run the COGS reconciliation process again without a Limit-To Date, which should run relatively quickly.
-Running the process a second time without the Limit-To Date ensures that any post-dated records are evaluated.
+This second run without the Limit-To Date helps ensure that any post-dated records are evaluated.

 Note: Throughout your audit process, you will also need to re-run the COGS reconciliation process any time you create or adjust inventory transactions.
 These ad-hoc reconciliations do not need to have the Limit-To Date set, so they should run quickly.